rhysea/jour_561/README.md

 Please **pull** the latest notebooks and data from here each week when you get into class.

 **Commit** your work to personal repos.

-*Files from JOUR 554 in fall 2021 can be found [in the archive](https://github.com/stiles/usc/tree/main/archive).*